alex-ramdat/web102_prework/README.md

 ## Notes

-Some challenges I encountered while constructing the website was getting items to display on the page with the JavaScript, but after iterating and testing new methods, I was able to get it to work.
-Another issue I encountered was experimenting with Flexbox in CSS because at first it was not displaying in the format
+A challenge I encountered while constructing the website was getting items to display on the page with JavaScript, but after iterating and testing new methods, I was able to get it to work.
+Another issue I encountered was experimenting with Flexbox in CSS because at first, it was not displaying in the format
 I wanted it to, so tweaking the different Flexbox features and values helped me obtain my desired results.